MiloTruck/milotruck.github.io/_posts/2023-12-06-A year of Competitive Audits.md

 That's **11 contests and ~$1.2M in rewards** over the span of one month, and that's not even including invitationals or mitigation reviews.
 When there are so many contests ongoing during the same period of time, competition becomes spread out, so awards naturally tend to become larger.

-Secondly, both contests I took part in this month happened to be what I excelled at - non-typical protocols that didn't fall under your usual categories (e.g. staking, lending, AMM), and required creativity to identify bugs due to their unique implementations.
+Secondly, both contests I took part in this month happened to be what I excelled at - non-typical protocols that didn't fall under your usual categories (e.g. staking, lending, marketplace), and required creativity to identify bugs due to their unique implementations.

 ### LUKSO